-The bottom panel of Chart 2 focuses on the amount outstanding by remaining time to maturity.
-Generally, most issuance has a one-day maturity.
-Outstanding CP at any point in time tends to be mostly of a three-month maturity, and Chart 2 shows that the profile of the commercial paper outstanding had shifted more toward riskier issuers and to longer maturity contracts in the period between the GFC and the start of the pandemic.
-The largest portion of the amount outstanding in 2020 had remaining time to maturity between one month and three months.
+The right panel of Figure 2 focuses on the amount outstanding by remaining time to maturity.
+Generally, most issuance has a one-day maturity.3 Outstanding CP at any point in time tends to be mostly of a three month maturity, and Figure 2 shows that the profile of the commercial paper outstanding had shifted more towards riskier issuers and to longer maturity contracts in the period between the GFC and the start of the pandemic.
+The largest portion of the amount outstanding in 2020 had remaining time to maturity between 1 month and 3 months.